kylecorry31/Trail-Sense/README.md

 # Open Source Credits

 - Thank you to everyone who tried out this app and opened issues, suggested features, provided translations, or tested debug builds for me
-- Thanks to @qwerty287 and @Portagoras for implementing several features and bugfixes
+- Thanks to @qwerty287 and @Portagoras for implementing some features and bugfixes
 - Please see the in app licenses for all open source licenses
 - Contributors and translators: https://github.com/kylecorry31/Trail-Sense/graphs/contributors